phylliskaka/Porto-Seguro-autoinsurance-claim-probability-prediction/README.md

 |        4 components         | 0.96366008825967 |
 |        6 components         | 0.96364328756076 |

-Thus, we can assure that 2 components is the best for decision tree predition.
+The result does not decrease very obviously.
+In this project, we decide to reduce the data to 2 dimensions and predicting test data using decision tree classifier.